 Signage outside of the key urban precincts will be of an economical grade and shall generally reflect the sign suites design of 1 and 2.

-This manual is controlled by council’s Infrastructure Services, Transport Infrastructure Management Branch to ensure consistent use when implementing new signage throughout the region.
+This manual is controlled by council’s transport infrastructure management branch to ensure consistent use when implementing new signage throughout the region.

 Review and feedback

 Due to the ongoing development and expansion of town and city centres throughout the region, this manual will be reviewed periodically to maintain accuracy and to capture changing signage needs.